dbosak01/fmtr/README.md

 Formatting may be assigned
 to data frame columns using the **format**, **width**, and **justify** attributes.
 Formatting is then applied by calling the `fdata` function.
 `fdata` returns a new data frame with the specified formatting applied.
+This method of formatting provides much greater control over data formatting than the base R `format` function.

 Here is a example:

 ```